dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Due to the secondary Steel-typing, Dialga is the only Dragon-type Pokemon to *not* be weak to Dragon itself.
-That incredible fact combined with great DPS, makes it an extremely important Pokemon to have.
+That incredible fact combined with great `*[DPS]: Damage Per Second`, makes it an extremely important Pokemon to have.
 Unfortunately, it's only been in 5✰ Raids very few times since it was first released in early 2019.
 Everyone is eagerly awaiting this truly Legendary Dragon's return.
 Be sure to catch as many as you can once it's available again.

 > With Pokemon Brilliant Diamond and Shining Pearl versions releasing on Nintendo Switch late this year, expect both Dialga and its counterpart Palkia to return to raids in celebration of the release.
 {:.note}